dfinity/motoko/design/IDL-Motoko.md

   mapping `i`, will generate an IDL type `e(t)` as in the previous point, and and check that `e(t) <: t_spec` (using IDL subtyping).

-* Converting IDL types to Motoko types

-  If `foo.did` a textual IDL file, then

-      didc foo.did -o foo.mo

-  will create an Motoko library unit `foo.mo` that consists of type definitions.
-  All `<def>`s and the final `<actor>` from `foo.did` is turned into a `type` declaration in Motoko, according to `i`.
-  Imported IDL files are recursively inlined.

-  Variant: Imported IDL files are translated separately and included via `import` in Motoko.

 * Importing IDL types from the Motoko compiler

   If `path/to/foo.did` a textual IDL file, then a declaration

       import Foo "path/to/foo"

-  is treated by `moc` by reading `foo.did` as if  the developer had run `didc path/to/foo.did -o path/to/foo.mo`.
+  will behaves like importing a Motoko library that consists of type definitions.
+  All `<def>`s and the final `<actor>` from `foo.did` is turned into a `type` declaration in Motoko, according to `i`.
+  Imported IDL files are recursively inlined.